BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 6 4
 ```

-Iterator [each-left](https://code.kx.com/q/ref/maps/#each-left-and-each-right) (denoted by `\:`) is something similar and comes handy if you have a dyadic function - like concatenation - and you would like to fix the second parameter and pass each element of a list as the first parameter
+Iterator [each-left](https://code.kx.com/q/ref/maps/#each-left-and-each-right) (denoted by `\:`) is something similar and is handy if you have a dyadic function - like concatenation - and you would like to fix the second parameter and pass each element of a list as the first parameter

 ```q
 q) ("Jack"; "Linda"; "Steve") ,\: ", how are you today?"